twilio/twilio-voice.js/README.md

 If you're interested in testing out the 2.0 pilot, see our [migration guide](https://www.twilio.com/docs/voice/client/migrating-to-js-voice-sdk-20).

-Until the JavaScript Voice SDK goes GA, we recommend installing the SDK by using this Github repository.
+Until the JavaScript Voice SDK goes GA, we recommend installing the SDK by using this GitHub repository.
 Once version 2.0 goes GA, we recommend installing the SDK as usual through the `npm` package `@twilio/voice-sdk`.

 ```